Bellerathon/Helpr/README.md

 Website that allows students to queue for help.

 ## Context
 First time using HTML, CSS and Javascript.
-Hence is very rough/buggy etc. Not intended for use outside of learning, adn was never deployed.
+Hence is very rough/buggy etc. Not intended for use outside of learning, and was never deployed.

 ## Details
 <b>helpr.py</b> - Contains all the logic of the website, has a function for each feature on the website (view queue, cancel request etc..).